Business Books | Memoirs

 The Process

 In fact, in this step, I ask a lot of questions.
 The ghostwriter is, in one sense, an intermediary between the author and the reader.
 Which means, I ask the questions (even stupid questions) any reader might have.
-That’s how we make the book clear enough that the reader won’t have questions.
-(Well, in the case of a mystery novel, there’s always that one burning question we want the reader to have: Whodunit?)
+Don’t worry; my goal is not to dumb you down or alter your life story.

 Development usually goes very quickly, and my schedule during this phase is extremely flexible because I know yours may not be.